A manufactured home park tenancy agreement needs to be in writing to be valid.

 Let’s explore each of these scenarios by looking at three examples.

-As part of their retirement plan, Sandy and Mark decide to downgrade from their three-bedroom house to a mobile home.
-They purchase a brand new RV, and choose a quiet site in a nearby mobile home park to rent.
+As part of their retirement plan, Dale and Mark decide to leave their apartment in the city and move into a mobile home.
+They buy a second-hand RV, and choose a quiet site in a nearby mobile home park to rent.

-They meet with the landlord of the park, who presents them with a written tenancy agreement.
-They read the agreement, decide that they’re happy with the terms, and sign the agreement together with the landlord.
+They meet with the owner of the park, who’s also the landlord.
+He presents them with a written tenancy agreement.
+After seeking help from a local agency to understand the agreement, they decide that they’re happy with the terms.
+They both sign it, together with the landlord.

 they own their mobile home